USEPA/EPA_ALPHA_Model/ALPHA_Documentation/model_outputs.rst

 The data_columns are evaluated one at a time by the ``class_REVS_sim_batch`` ``postprocess_sim_case`` method via the ``write_column_row`` function which is located in the ``NVFEL_MATLAB_Tools\utilities\export`` folder.

+.. _custom_output_summary_file_formats:

 Custom Output Summary File Formats
 ----------------------------------

-There are at least a couple methods to modify the output file format: edit the various ``setup_data_columns`` scripts, or populate the ``class_REVS_sim_batch`` ``setup_data_columns`` property with the name of a custom output column definition script, which can be populated using the default scripts as a guide.
+There are at least a couple methods to modify the output file format: edit the various ``setup_data_columns`` scripts, or populate the ``class_REVS_sim_batch`` ``setup_data_columns`` property with the name of a custom output column definition script, which can be created using the default scripts as a guide.
 The custom script will be called after the default columns are created and therefore the custom columns will appear to the right of the previously defined columns.